 H1 Housing Choice Goal: Promote a variety of housing options to meet the needs, abilities, and preferences of all current and future residents.
-(SUA)

-H 1.1 Housing types: A variety of housing types shall be allowed and encouraged throughout the Salem Urban Area, including single-family homes, accessory dwelling units, manufactured homes, townhouses, middle housing, and multifamily housing.
-(SUA)
+H 1.1 Housing types: A variety of housing types shall be allowed and encouraged throughout the Salem Urban Area, including single-family homes, middle housing, multifamily housing, townhouses, accessory dwelling units, and manufactured homes.